artileda/learn-compiler/00-project-structure/README.md

 To run it, `dune build bin/gwen.ml` then `dune exec bin/gwen.exe` ( there a way to use `dune run` but i forgor)

-> WIP : Listen, I bit lazy and sleepy, maybe wanna sleep. if you dont mind to busy, please read those reference or what i already write on root repository [README.md](../README.md) that could be helpful, if not that fine.
-Running , lazy ,cry is fine but dont give up.

 ## Reference

 - [Starting an OCaml app project using Dune, Bobby Priambodo](https://medium.com/@bobbypriambodo/starting-an-ocaml-app-project-using-dune-d4f74e291de8)